top of page

 North American Opossum (Didelphis virginiana)

 Opossums are the only marsupial native to North America.
 They originated in South America but have been moving north since the last ice age.
 Today, opossums are found further north than they would normally be able to survive thanks to human structures and the plentiful food we unwittingly provide.
-Opossums eat just about anything, from insects and mice to pizza, catfood, vegetables and compost. their delicate ears, bare toes, nose and prehensile tails are all very susceptible to the cold and winter is their biggest killer in Vermont.
+Opossums eat just about anything, from insects and mice to pizza, catfood, vegetables and compost.
+Their delicate ears, bare toes, nose and prehensile tails are all very susceptible to frostbite and winter is their biggest killer in Vermont.

 bottom of page